Zachattack221/orm-ecommerce/README.md

 [GitHub Repository](https://github.com/Zachattack221/orm-ecommerce)
 This application serves to connect a user with a variety of products, stored in a mock database, and accessed via local routing.
 The functionality allows someone to create, search, update and delete products, as well as their associated categories and tags.

+Demonstrative of the object-relational mapping method of data management.
+Useful in an e-commerce setting with a more defined set of data values and relationships (defined via api routing, and model based organization).

 Included npm packages: dotenv, express, mysql2, and sequelize.